 CIS 191.
-INTRODUCTION TO COMPUTER SCIENCE | COREQUISITE: MTH 115.
+INTRODUCTION TO COMPUTER SCIENCE I (5 credits) COREQUISITE: MTH 115.

 This course introduces fundamental concepts, including an algorithmic approach to problem solving via the design and implementation of programs in Pascal.
 Structured programming techniques and simple data structures are introduced.